Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Methodology

-Intra-domain discriminative centroid utilization is to make sure that samples belonging to the same class can be as closer as possible in the feature space, which can help to find a better classification boundary.
-Inspired of the center loss \cite{wen2016discriminative}, we consider the discriminative centroid loss $\mathcal{L}_{cc}$ for the samples with labels in both source domain and target domain.
+The center loss is originally proposed to enhance the discriminative power of the deeply learned features for face recognition \cite{wen2016discriminative}.
+Inspired by this, we also hope to ensure that samples belonging to the same class are close to each other in the feature space.
+Here, we consider the discriminative centroid loss $\mathcal{L}_{cc}$ for the labeled samples in both source domain and target domain.